 What’s the real problem to solve?

-The Vanguard Method for People Centred Systems is now available online – you can follow the steps that others have taken to make dramatic improvements to care services while also reducing operating costs – and at a fraction of the cost of hiring a Vanguard expert.
+The Vanguard Method for People Centred Systems is now available online – you can follow the first steps that others have taken towards making dramatic improvements to the quality of services provided, thereby reducing operating costs and reducing demand on services.